nkzw-tech/athena-crisis/README.md

 - `offline` → Offline splash screen for app (_client_).
 - `tests` → e2e tests.

-## Documentation & Playground

-Check out our [Athena Crisis Open Source Docs & Playground](https://athenacrisis.com/open-source) site.
+# Contributing

+We welcome contributions to Athena Crisis.
+Some feature development is funded via [Polar](https://polar.sh): [`nkzw-tech/athena-crisis` on Polar](https://polar.sh/nkzw-tech/athena-crisis).
+Here are some guidelines to get you started:

+- The style guide is enforced through tests and linting.
+Please run `pnpm test` to run all checks.
+If they pass, you are good to send a Pull Request.
+- We suggest adding tests to Pull Requests.
+You can find many examples in the [`tests` folder](https://github.com/nkzw-tech/athena-crisis/tree/main/tests).
+- Check out [The Perfect Development Environment](https://cpojer.net/posts/the-perfect-development-environment) and [Fastest Frontend Tooling](https://cpojer.net/posts/fastest-frontend-tooling-in-2022) for tips on how to optimize your environment setup.
+- [Join the #tech channel on Discord](https://discord.gg/2VBCCep7Fk) if you run into issues.

+We greatly appreciate contributions in the following areas:

+- Bug fixes.
+- AI improvements.
+- New game features.
+- Balancing improvements.
+- Experimental technical explorations.
+- Tests to cover untested functionality.
+- Performance Improvements to core data structures.
+- Separation of concerns into smaller libraries that can be published on npm and consumed by other projects.

 # Q&A

 ## What is open source and what isn't?

 About 75% of all non-content related Athena Crisis code – **almost 100,000 lines** – is open source, including the core data structures, algorithms, game engine, rendering, AI, and the map editor.
 Backend implementations such as user management, databases, APIs, realtime spectating, server configuration, and app wrappers for Steam or app stores are not open source.
 We aim to open source more of the game over time, but the content will remain the intellectual property of Nakazawa Tech KK and therefore not be open source.
-You can buy and enjoy [Athena Crisis on Steam Early Access](https://store.steampowered.com/app/2456430/Athena_Crisis/) or [buy it on athenacrisis.com](https://app.athenacrisis.com/checkout).
+You can buy and experience [Athena Crisis on Steam Early Access](https://store.steampowered.com/app/2456430/Athena_Crisis/) or [buy it on athenacrisis.com](https://app.athenacrisis.com/checkout).

-## Why did you open source Athena Crisis?
+## Why is Athena Crisis open source?

 [Nakazawa Tech](https://nkzw.tech) is an Open Core company.
 See [the "Athena Crisis is now Open Source" blog post](https://cpojer.net/posts/athena-crisis-open-source) for more information.